We strive to be the Best ORGANIC Toddler Formula.

 Good Food Sources: salt, milk, processed foods such as luncheon meats.

-Carbohydrates are one of the crucial dietary sources of energy that support the brain, enable muscular contractions, and provide the fuel necessary for a baby’s and toddler’s rapid growth, especially through 24-months of age.
+Carbohydrates are one of the crucial dietary sources of energy that support the brain, enable muscular contractions, and provide the fuel necessary for a child's rapid growth, especially through 24-months of age.
 Each gram of carbohydrate provides 4 Calories.
 So it is important for a child to get adequate amounts of carbohydrates each day from good food sources.

-Carbohydrates are sometimes simply called sugars or starches.
+Carbohydrates are sometimes called sugars or starches.
 They are classified scientifically as monosaccharides, disaccharides, or polysaccharides.

 Monosaccharide is a one molecule sugar (referred to as a simple sugar or simple carbohydrate).
 Examples are glucose (sometimes called dextrose), fructose (sometimes called fruit sugar), and galactose.
 Glucose is the major fuel needed by the body for energy.
 This is why intravenous fluids (IVs) used in medical situations contain glucose (dextrose).